Highlights

 24.05.2024

-Maria, Vivi, Ines, Faye and Anne attended the last of the sTeTra working group meetings, in Leipzig.
+Maria, Vivi, Ines, Faye and Anne attended the last meeting of the sTeTra working group, in Leipzig.

 Last meeting of sTeTra working group